the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/performance.md

 };
 ~~~~~~~

 We are exploiting the `ref` and its mutable `current` property for imperative state management that doesn't trigger a re-render.
-Once the hook is called from its component for the first time (component render), the ref's `current` property is initialized with a `false` boolean called `isMounted`.
+Once the hook is called from its component for the first time (component render).
+The ref's `current` property is initialized with a `false` boolean called `isMounted`.
 As a result, the side-effect function in `useEffect` isn't called; only the boolean flag for `isMounted` is toggled to `true` in the side-effect.
 Whenever the hook runs again (component re-render), the boolean flag is evaluated in the side-effect.
 Since it's `true`, the side-effect function runs.
 Over the lifetime of the component, the `isMounted` boolean will remain `true`.
 It was there to avoid calling the side-effect function for the first time render that uses our custom hook.

 The above was only about preventing the invocation of one simple function for a component rendering for the first time.
 But imagine you have an expensive computation in your side-effect, or the custom hook is used frequently in the application.
 It's more practical to deploy this technique to avoid unnecessary function invocations.